Russia Sanctions Act 2022: Background

 In response to escalating border tensions between Russian and Ukraine in early 2022, New Zealand Minister of Foreign Affairs Nanaia Mahuta criticised the Russian military buildup and expressed support for Ukraine's sovereignty and territorial integrity.
 In addition, Prime Minister Jacinda Ardern warned that New Zealand was considering applying targeted sanctions against Russia.
-Following the 2022 Russian invasion of the Ukraine that began on 24 February 2022, Ardern condemned Russia's invasion and called on Moscow to withdraw from Ukraine.
+Following the Russian invasion of Ukraine that began on 24 February 2022, Ardern condemned Russia's invasion and called on Moscow to withdraw from Ukraine.
 In addition, the Sixth Labour Government suspended high-level diplomatic contacts with Russia and introduced travel bans and export controls.

 On 2 March 2022, New Zealand joined 140 states in voting for United Nations General Assembly Resolution ES-11/1 which condemned the Russian invasion of Ukraine and demanded a full Russian military withdrawal.
 That same day, New Zealand joined 39 other states that were parties to the Rome Statute in formally referring the Ukrainian situation to the Prosecutor of the International Criminal Court.
 On 7 March, Ardern announced that the New Zealand Government would be introducing legislation to impose autonomous sanctions on Russia outside the framework of the United Nations.
 The sanctions legislation would also apply to other states complicit with Russian aggression against Ukraine including Belarus.

 On 7 March, the Russian state news agency Tass reported that the Russian Government had included New Zealand within a list of foreign states and territories that committed "unfriendly actions" against Russia, Russian companies, and Russian citizens.
 Other countries on the list included the United States, Canada, European Union, the United Kingdom, Japan, South Korea, Australia, Micronesia, Singapore, and Taiwan.